bjorngylling/bjorngylling.com/_posts/2011-03-16-me-myself-and-os-x.markdown

 Rails time!
 The command `gem install rails` will install the Rails gem and all required dependencies (there's quite a lot) for you.
 After that you can generate your first Rails project by running `rails new my_awesome_rails_application`.

 ## Learning Ruby on Rails
-My tip on getting started with Ruby on Rails is to get the book "Rails 3 in Action" by [Ryan Biggs](http://www.twitter.com/ryanbigg) and [Yehuda Katz](http://www.twitter.com/wycats).
+My tip on getting started with Ruby on Rails is to get the book [Rails 3 in Action](http://www.manning.com/katz/) by [Ryan Biggs](http://www.twitter.com/ryanbigg) and [Yehuda Katz](http://www.twitter.com/wycats).
 It's current in the process of being finished but by buying it now you'll get early access to it.
 Feel free to join #RubyOnRails at irc.freenode.net as well.